podaac/metadata_templates/README.md

 These include different templates for Level 2, L3 and L4 satellite/airborne products, ocean point moorings, CTD vertical profiles, trajectory drifting instruments.
 Although they were developed from ocean observing instruments they can be adapeted to many other earth observing instrumentation, platforms and sampling.

 The templates are designed to be used in an operational manner as a sets of key/value pairs.
-The template provides the "key" (CF or ACDD metadata attribute) while a separate data provider processing program provides the "value".
+The template provides the "key" (CF or ACDD metadata attribute) while a separate data processing program provides the "value".

-An example of how to use the templates in an operational and programatic sense in provided in the accompanying tutorial.
+An example of how to use the templates in an operational and programatic sense in provided in the accompanying notebook tutorial.